Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Numerical experiments and comparison with theoretical predictions

-Which branch becomes stable at the specialization transition $\Tilde{\alpha}_{\rm spec}$ depends on $\beta$.
-At intermediate temperatures (e.g. $\beta=10$), the transition is between the permutation-symmetric and the specialized branches (Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap}).
-In contrast, in the $\beta\to\infty$ limit, the transition occurs between the memorization and specialized branches, indicating that at small temperatures the PS branch loses stability to the memorization branch.
-The results obtained using LD with random initializations support this, as the generalization error and the order parameters converge to the corresponding memorization branch for $\tilde{\alpha}<\Tilde{\alpha}_{\rm spec}$ in the $\beta\to\infty$ limit (Fig.~\ref{fig: T_zero}).
-Notably, we observe in the same figure that GD with random initialization recovers the statistics of typical ERM minimizers, despite the lack of theoretical guarantees that GD is actually solving the ERM due to its non-convexity.
-This remarkable performance of GD for two-layer neural networks was also observed in the quadratic data regime in the Bayes-optimal setting with $\sigma(x)=x^2$ \cite{maillard_quadratic} \footnote{Maillard et al. \cite{maillard_quadratic} observed a gap between the performance of GD with small regularization and the Bayes-optimal one in the noisy teacher-student regression setting with $\sigma(x)=x^2$.
+A similar behavior was observed for two-layer neural networks in the extensive-width regime in the Bayes-optimal setting with $\sigma(x)=x^2$ \cite{maillard_quadratic} \footnote{Maillard et al. \cite{maillard_quadratic} observed a gap between the performance of GD with small regularization and the Bayes-optimal one in the noisy teacher-student regression setting with $\sigma(x)=x^2$.
 Interestingly, in their paper GD follows a smooth trajectory, which may reflect the memorization branch we described here, a branch that could still exist in the extensive-width regime $K=O(N)$ they consider.}.
-However, we observed that GD reaches the specialization branch at a larger value than $\Tilde{\alpha}_{\rm spec}$: specifically, at $\tilde{\alpha}^{\text{ReLU}}_{\rm GD} \simeq 2.3$ and $\tilde{\alpha}^{\text{Erf}}_{\rm GD} \simeq 2.5$, respectively.
-This difference may be related to the existence of other subdominant, atypical configurations attracting GD not described by our theory.
-As it should, we observe that the Bayes-optimal error (BOE) \cite{aubin_committee_2018} is a lower bound for ERM, which can however approach it closely when tuning the regularization $\lambda$ properly, see the last paragraph of this section.
+In our case, we observed that GD reaches the specialization branch at values significantly larger than $\Tilde{\alpha}_{\rm spec}$-- specifically, at $\tilde{\alpha}^{\text{ReLU}}_{\rm GD} \simeq 2.3$ and $\tilde{\alpha}^{\text{Erf}}_{\rm GD} \simeq 2.5$.
+This discrepancy likely stems from subdominant, atypical configurations that attract GD but are not captured by our theory. \unsure{While the BOE \cite{aubin_committee_2018} remains a strict lower bound in the thermodynamic limit, finite-size effects and biased (planted) initialization can lead to apparent violations in LD simulations at small $\Tilde{\alpha}$ due to incomplete equilibration.
+Nevertheless, as discussed in the next section, ERM can closely approach the BOE when the regularization $\lambda$ is properly tuned.}

 \paragraph{Classification ---} Analogous comparisons between theory and simulations can be done in the classification case (where $f=\mathrm{sign}$).
 In Fig.~\ref{fig:Classification} we show the accuracy ($1-\epsilon_g$) as a function of $\tilde{\alpha}$ for both ReLU and Erf activations in the noiseless case ($\Delta^\star=0$) found by doing ERM on the hinge loss, in the BO setting (obtained by setting $\lambda \beta = 1$ and $\beta \to \infty$).
 In both cases the theory predicts that the equilibrium is given by the specialized branch.
 This is in contrast with the $\mathrm{sign}$ activation, which was investigated in~\cite{schwarze_learning_1993,schwarze_discontinuous_1993}, for which one has a discontinuous transition from the permutation-symmetric to the specialized branch.
 A study of the small data regime where the size of the dataset is proportional to the size of the input (i.e. $\alpha = P/N = O(1)$), shows that in both those cases the transition from the PS solution is continuous (see SM for additional plots and details).